glciampaglia/knowledge_linker/docs/log.markdown

 State, with roughly 185k out edges.
 Jotted down (in Cython!) a shortest path function that will serve for tracing the paths from the source components to `owl:Thing`.
 Presently not working (segfaults) but should be just a simple bug.

+## Thu Aug 15 19:12:48 EDT 2013

+Tonight Lenny went out of memory multiple times and the OOM killer thread ended up killing the transitive closure script.
+The culprit was a script by Diego.
+Will move my computation to snowball, in the hope that there no one will hammer the machine too much.
+Finished implementing the shortest path algorithm in Cython.
+Need to use C arrays in it so that I can release the GIL and can run the code in parallel.